menandmice/micetro_docs/guides/user-manual/rest_api.rst

 Installation
 ^^^^^^^^^^^^
-To use the REST API, you must install the Men&Mice Web Services and make sure you have the correct access permission.
-For more information about installing the application, see :ref:`install-webapp`.
+To use the REST API, you must install Micetro Web Services and make sure you have the correct access permission.
+For more information about installing the application, refer to either :ref:`install-webapp-windows` or :ref:`install-webapp-linux`.

 All APIs are bundled together in the installation of the Web Services.
-Once the Men&Mice Web Services is installed, you can access the API documentation via:
+Once Micetro Web Services is installed, you can access the API documentation via:

-``http(s)://<micetro.yourdomain.tld>/mmws/api/doc``
+``http(s)://<micetro.yourdomain.tld>/mmws/api/doc/v2/``

 .. tip::
    The online REST API documentation can also be viewed on `api.menandmice.com <http://api.menandmice.com/>`_.